SeHoonYang/swe/README.md

 exports.timeout = function(env, client_id) {
 };
 ```
 You can access sync variables and server variables by env.sync_vars / env.server_vars.
 Note that they are Map() in javascript.
 So you can access your variables defined at env.json by env.sync_vars.get("sync_var1").value or env.server_vars.set("var_3") and so on.
 Since server variables do not have sync rate field, value of the variables is obtained by env.server_vars.get().
 However, env.sync_var.get() will return an object - {value: your_desired_value, sync_rate:some_sync_rate}.
+Signal variables can be registered by env.register_sig_var(var_name, var_value).
+Accessing signal variable with variable name is complex.
+Sinal variable has a map structure with key:client-id, value:{name:name, value:value}.
+So, accessing signal variables directly by env.signal_vars is not recommended.
 ### 3. define app.js
 This file is your main script file for node.
 First, include the server.js from this library.
 ```